pstatonvt/pstatonvt.github.io/index.md

 <img src = "https://vt.edu/content/dam/vt_edu/admissions/images/tour/galleries/burruss/burruss1.jpg.transform/xl-medium/image.jpg">

 When I graduated Virginia Tech in May 2014, I set off for graduate school for a Master's in Earth Systems Science at George Mason University in Fairfax, Virginia.
 For my graduate work, I focused in climate science and the education behind it.
-My thesis project focused on individual's views on climate change, and compared these views to the level of science education (or even more specifically, climate science education) they possessed.
+My thesis project focused on individuals' views on climate change, and compared these views to the level of science education (or even more specifically, climate science education) they possessed.

 <img src = "https://s3-us-west-2.amazonaws.com/asset.plexuss.com/college/overview_images/4115_george-mason-university_01.jpg">